DAILY UNITED PRAYER

 One may ask why united prayer is necessary?
 The following reasons are summarized from Edwards's An Humble Attempt and provide strong grounds for attempting such an endeavor.

-Why set a weekly time?
+Why set a weekly or daily time?

 Edwards makes a case from Zechariah 8:20-22 that “it is a very suitable thing, and well-pleasing to God, for many people, in different parts of the world, by express agreement, to come into a visible union in extraordinary, speedy, fervent, and constant prayer, for those great effusions of the Holy Spirit, which shall bring on that advancement of Christ’s church and kingdom, that God has so often promised shall be in the latter ages of the world.” (p 30)